 Heart valve replacement

 We have extensive experience in using catheter-based procedures for heart valve replacement, avoiding the need for open-heart surgery.
-St. Louis Children's Hospital is one of a handful of pediatric centers in the U.S. that is using this minimally invasive approach to treating congenital heart disease in children.
+The Heart Center is one of a select group of pediatric centers in the U.S. that is using this minimally invasive approach to treat congenital heart disease in children.
+Since 2010, we have implanted approximately 250 valves using a catheter-based approach.
+Given our high interventional volume and excellent results with even the most complicated conditions, we are a site for many FDA-mandated investigational trials involving the use of new technology.
+This allows us to care for more children without surgery using technology only available to a few centers across the country.

 Our experienced teams of doctors and nurses are with you and your child every step of the way through the care journey:

-- The day before the procedure, your child receives precatheterization tests and imaging, as needed.
-A cardiologist or electrophysiologist meets you at the Outpatient Testing Area to review your child's medical history, explain the procedure and obtain a signed consent form.
+- The day before the procedure, your child will receive pre-catheterization tests and imaging, as needed.
+A member of our team will meet you at the Outpatient Testing Area to review your child's medical history, explain the procedure and obtain a signed consent form.
 We also tell you what time your child should stop eating or drinking for the procedure.

-- On the morning of the procedure, go to the Admitting Desk at your scheduled time.
+- On the morning of the procedure, go to the Admitting Desk on the first floor at your scheduled time.
+You will be escorted to the pre-operative area near the catheterization laboratory.

-- When we call your child, the nurse asks him or her to use the bathroom.
-One hour prior to the procedure, the nurse will place a premedication cream on both groin areas to numb them.
-Your child may also be given a premedication to drink that causes drowsiness.
+- When we call your child, the nurse will ask him or her to use the bathroom.
+Your child may be given medicine that causes drowsiness.

-- You may stay with and hold your child until it is time to enter the cardiac catheterization lab.
-At that time, you can return to your child's room.
-If you leave, let the nurse know where you will be.
-The procedure lasts approximately three hours.
+- You may stay with your child until it is time to enter the cardiac catheterization lab.
+At that time, you can return to the waiting area.
+Utilizing the EASE app, you can communicate with the cath lab nursing staff and receive updates on the procedure.
+The procedure lasts approximately two to four hours.

-- After the cardiac catheterization procedure, your child returns to the room.
-The doctor discusses the preliminary findings with you.
-A thick pressure dressing of elastic tape and gauze sponges will cover the catheter site on your child’s groin area.
+- After the procedure, your child will return to the room.
+The doctor will discuss the preliminary findings with you.
+A thick pressure dressing of elastic tape and gauze sponges will cover the body area where the catheter was inserted

-- Your child may be sleepy for a while from the sedative used during the procedure.
-To help prevent bleeding, the child should lay flat for several hours.
-Your child may drink fluids after fully awakening, and we introduce food slowly, as tolerated.
+- Your child may be sleepy from the sedative used during the procedure.
+To help prevent bleeding, your child will lay flat for several hours.
+Your child may drink fluids after fully awakening, and eat food slowly, as tolerated.

-- Usually, we discharge your child the evening of the procedure.
+- Often, we discharge your child the evening of the procedure.
 In certain cases, your child may need to stay overnight after the procedure.
-Before discharge, a doctor examines your child and determines whether it is appropriate to leave.
+Before discharge, a doctor will examine your child and determine whether it is appropriate to leave.
 You will receive discharge instructions and supplies needed for wound care.